RAND, Ayn (1905-1982)

 RUSSELL, Bertrand (1872-1970)

-the most overrated.
-He was constantly changing his mind about almost every topic, philosophical
+overrated.
+He was constantly changing his mind about almost every topic, philosophical and

-and political, so it is hard to summarize his “ideas”.
-For example, at one time he advocated
+political, so it is hard to summarize his “ideas”.
+For example, at one time during the 1940s he

 “better red than dead” anti-nuclear movement.
 For more about his philosophical flightiness,